• Skip to main content

 • Carter argued AI analyzes patterns rather than copies, producing “wholly new” output.

-• Tees up a confrontation with UK publishers and regulators alongside European fights.
+• Sets up a confrontation with UK publishers and regulators alongside European fights.

 That’s the message Roxanne Carter, a leading Google public affairs executive, delivered during testimony before the Lords Communications and Digital Committee.